robertodawid/EC_e_matrix/index.md

 | 2027 | Santiago III, IVc | 1200.0 | 4966.0 | Storage Hydro |

 <span style="font-size:0.75em; font-style: italic">
-<sup>a</sup>RoR: Run of the river. <sup>b</sup> Combined cycle gas turbine. <sup>c</sup> in 2019, the Ministry of Energy announced that the initial project was s overestimated, the final capacity should decrease from 3.6 GW to 2.4 GW.
+<sup>a</sup> RoR: Run of the river. <sup>b</sup> Combined cycle gas turbine. <sup>c</sup> in 2019, the Ministry of Energy announced that the initial project was overestimated, the final capacity should decrease from 3.6 GW to 2.4 GW.
 </span>

 ***